 There may be cases where people wish to take out enhanced coverage, whether for themselves or for their equipment.
 All players should consider taking out enhanced coverage which could cover items such as long-term physio care and loss of earnings.

 Ensuring that equipment is fitted properly is crucial in ensuring that the risk of injury is minimised.
 Coaches are provided with an induction into fitting equipment as part of the Level 1 Coaching Qualification.
+People who purchase equipment are advised to read and file the various pieces of documentation which come with the equipment.
+Additional information can often be found on manufacturer’s websites.

 Risk Assessments